 - Take a day for yourself anytime!
 Free yourself from the shackles of the 9-5 and don’t let the government tell you how many paid sick days you get.
 One of the best parts about working for yourself is you re-gain your freedom.
 This newfound freedom to think, plan, work, organize and have fun means you will naturally become healthier than ever.
 It is actually very rare that those who work for themselves even have to take a ‘sick day’ let alone requiring a day for wellbeing.
 Every day is meant to focus on our wellbeing.

 - Claim your Work Related Expenses.
 Yes you will still pay taxes on your earnings, but you can also claim some expenses on items related to your work.
 Many people are claiming a portion of their rent or mortgage payment thanks to their home office.
 Using your cell phone for work purposes?
 Yep – you can claim part of that expense too.
+Want to buy one of these office desks or treat yourself to some new office supplies?
+You may be able to claim this on your expenses too.
 Take your taxes to a great accountant who can prepare your business taxes for you now that you work for yourself!